gjoyce42/Technical_Writing/Author_Tutorial.md

 Before you begin your lesson, make sure you

 ### 2. Understand and consider your audience
-Your lesson may be for someone who has never used a certain program before or it may explain a tricky aspect of
+Your lesson may be for someone who has never used a certain program before or it may be for more advanced users.
+Make sure you have your audience clearly in mind when writing steps and make sure you keep a consistent voice.
+If you do want to include a note for a

 ### 3. Determine what the user will need